- Reviewed: 26 January 2021, 10:41 NZDT

 Demonstrations and political rallies are common in Tanzania and have, on occasion, led to violence.
 New Zealanders in Tanzania are advised to avoid all protests and demonstrations and comply with any instructions and restrictions issued by the local authorities.

-There have been serious ferry accidents off the coast of Tanzania in the past, resulting in hundreds of casualties.
+There have been serious ferry accidents off the coast of Tanzania and on lake Victoria in the past, resulting in hundreds of casualties.
 We recommend you do not board any ferry which you believe is overloaded or unseaworthy.

 Piracy, including attacks and kidnappings, has been reported in the coastal waters off Tanzania.
 Mariners are advised to be vigilant and take appropriate precautionary measures in these waters.
 For more information view the International Maritime Bureau's piracy report.